temporalio/terraform-provider-temporalcloud/CONTRIBUTING.md

 - Your code changes are well-tested.
 - The PR includes a clear description of what you're addressing and why.
 - If the PR introduces new functionality, appropriate tests are added.
+- Run Acceptance Tests locally before submitted a non-Draft PR to ensure they pass.
+See the Running Tests section located below for details.

 Feel free to submit a draft PR early if you need feedback or assistance during the development process.
 This can help identify potential improvements or issues early on.

 Note: When you submit your first PR, you will be asked to sign the [Temporal Contributor License Agreement (CLA)](https://gist.github.com/samarabbas/7dcd41eb1d847e12263cc961ccfdb197) before we merge your PR.

+Note 2: The Temporal Terraform Provider repo uses an automated test suite to run Acceptance Tests using an API Key.
+For security reasons, PR contributed by non Temporal team members aren't able to run the automated test suite.
+Before your PR is merged, a Temporal team member will likely run Acceptance Tests locally and may fork your PR in the process and resubmit the PR using the Temporal created fork.

 ## Issues and Pull Requests Lifecycle